 All year long, Jura Synchro photographers struggle to show you your favorite sport from the best angle.
 Emotions, framing, light, colors...
 Thanks to these volunteers who collaborate from around the world, synchronized skating shines with beautiful photos!
-Here are the pictures you've watched the most this year.
+Here are the most looked at photos of the year.

 The tension was palpable this Saturday at the Littoral ice rink in Neuchâtel, Switzerland, where the Junior ISU World Synchronized Skating Championships were held.
 A few points separated the teams after the short programs, so everything still had to be written.
 The Junior skaters knew it, it was necessary to present a faultless program in order to be able to preserve its rank obtained the day before.